Beijing forces migrant workers from their homes in 'savage' demolitions

 Anyone who hadn't cleared out by the tight deadline had their belongings either destroyed or tossed into the street.
 The building was made uninhabitable in a matter of hours, forcing people from their homes in Beijing's frigid winter temperatures.

-Yang said he was licensed to rent out the building and had contacted local authorities to see if we could rectify any risks.
+Yang said he was licensed to rent out the building and had contacted local authorities to see if he could rectify any risks.
 He believes his building was targeted only because migrants lived there.
 CNN cannot verify his claims.

 What happened to Zhao does not appear to be unique.
 There's no hard numbers on the number of people affected but Beijing officials in an interview by state news agency Xinhua said they found 25,395 sites with some sort of safety risk one week after the safety checks began.
 Videos on Chinese social media show ruthless evictions taking place across the city.